baristure/Ticket_System/README.md

 We have two version of this project.

-Online version
+Online version&Repo
+This site was built using Heroku. >>> [Here is the live version](https://ticketsupportsystem.herokuapp.com/)

 > https://github.com/baristure/Ticket_System

-This site was built using Heroku. >>> [Live version](https://ticketsupportsystem.herokuapp.com/)

-Local version
+Local version repo

 >https://github.com/baristure/TicketSystem_Local